 The sushi roll below is a smoked salmon wrapped roll with asparagus, carrots, cucumber and red peppers.

-The reason I call it fireworks is because I serve it warm, after it had been baked in the oven for a couple of minutes.
+The reason I call it fireworks is because I serve it warm, after it had been flashed under the broiler for a couple of minutes.

 The sushi roll above is made of ahi tuna, red peppers, shredded carrots and avocado.